| |

 and the European Union and Central and South-Eastern

-Europe and CIS countries) while employment growth in
+Europe and CIS countries) while employment growth

 This is surprising, since it is to be expected that